Self-awareness for emotional intelligence

 Self-awareness assessment statements

-Each of the following are related to self-awareness and are included in the emotional intelligence self-assessment:
+Each of the following statements is related to self-awareness and is included in the emotional intelligence self-assessment:

 1. I’m aware of what might trigger my emotions or reactions.